In a class all of its own:

 Get dressed up:

-- Jano Bistro on upper Willis (the old Citron) – A marriage of bistro, gastronomy and alchemy by the French Pierra-Alain Fenoux, 2015 Cuisine NZ runner up best new restaurant, and 2016 Wellington on a Plate winning festival dish.
-Very smart food with excellent service and ambience.
-Dinner Tuesday to Sunday.
+- Jano Bistro 270 Willis Street.
+A marriage of bistro, gastronomy and alchemy by the French Pierra-Alain Fenoux, 2015 Cuisine NZ runner up best new restaurant, and 2016 Wellington on a Plate winning festival dish.
+Smart food in a cute old villa.

-Not quite fine dining, but still a classy environment:
+Not quite fine dining, but a fine setting:

-- Shed 5 – white table cloths and a slightly formal feel in an old wool store on the waterfront at Queens Wharf (Historic Places Trust category 1).
+- Shed 5 – white table cloths and a slightly formal feel in an old wool store on the waterfront at Queens Wharf.
 Specialise in seafood with their own fishmonger and filleting room, and have managed their pricing well.
-Lunches and dinners 7 days.